edgelesssys/marblerun/docs/docs/reference/cli.md

 ## marblerun uninstall

-Removes MarbleRun from a kubernetes cluster
+Removes MarbleRun from a Kubernetes cluster

 ### Synopsis

-Removes MarbleRun from a kubernetes cluster
+Removes MarbleRun from a Kubernetes cluster

 ```
 marblerun uninstall [flags]